AISandboxer/chrome-console-javascript/example/README.md

 # Chrome Console Example

-This is a simple example demonstrating how to use `chrome-console-capture` with a web application.
+This is a simple example demonstrating how to use `chrome-console` with a web application.

 ## Running the Example